Career Timeline of Cody Bellinger: Major Achievements and Milestones

 Discover the career path of Cody Bellinger, from the first major opportunity to industry-changing achievements.

-Cody Bellinger is an American professional baseball player, currently an outfielder and first baseman for the New York Yankees.
-Drafted by the Los Angeles Dodgers in 2013, he made his MLB debut with them in 2017.
-He has also played for the Chicago Cubs.
-Bellinger's career has established him as a notable figure in professional baseball.
+Cody Bellinger is a professional baseball outfielder and first baseman currently playing for the New York Yankees in MLB.
+Drafted by the Los Angeles Dodgers in 2013, he debuted with them in 2017.
+Before joining the Yankees, he also played for the Chicago Cubs.

 2013: Drafted by the Dodgers